cocos/cocos-docs/en/publish/publish-wechatgame.md

 - **Main Bundle Is Remote**

   This option is optional and needs to be used with the **Resource Server Address** option.<br>
-  When checked, the main package is configured as a remote package and is built into a built-in Asset Bundle — [main](../asset-manager/bundle.md#the-built-in-asset-bundle) under **remote** folder of the release package directory.
+  If set, the main package is configured as a remote package, and along with its related dependent resources are built into a built-in Asset Bundle — [main](../asset-manager/bundle.md#the-built-in-asset-bundle) under the **remote** folder of the release package directory.
 You need to upload the entire **remote** folder to the remote server.

 - **Start Scene Asset Bundle**

   This option is optional.<br>
-  When checked, the start scene is built into the built-in Asset Bundle — [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
+  If set, the start scene and its related dependent resources are built into the built-in Asset Bundle — [start-scene](../asset-manager/bundle.md#the-built-in-asset-bundle) to speed up the resource loading of the start scene.
 Please refer to the [Start Scene Loading](#speed-up-the-loading-of-the-start-scene) for details.

 - **appid**

   The appid that is filled in by default in the **Build** panel is only for testing.
-If you want to use it for publishing, log in to the [WeChat Official Accounts Platform](https://mp.weixin.qq.com/?lang=en_US) and find the appid.
+If you want to use it for publishing, login to the [WeChat Official Accounts Platform](https://mp.weixin.qq.com/?lang=en_US) and find the appid.

   ![](./publish-wechatgame/appid.jpeg)

 - **Resource Server Address**

   This option is optional and used to fill in the address of the remote server where the resources are stored.
-You need to manually upload the **remote** folder from the release package directory to the filled resource server after the build.
+You need to manually upload the **remote** folder from the release package directory to the filled resource server after build.

 - **Open Data Context Root**